NicoNoti/NicoNoti/README.md

 ---

 <p align="center">
-  Thanks for stopping by!
-Feel free to explore my repositories and reach out 🤝
+  🚀 Thanks for visiting!
+Feel free to explore my repositories and get in touch.
 </p>